quantasci/shapes/README.md

 > git clone https://github.com/quantasci/shapes<br>
 > cd shapes<br>
 > ./build.sh<br>
+>
+> ./run.sh
+The last command will run the scene_basic.txt example in a window.

 Typical installation expects that the libmin and shapes repos are sibling folders.
 A separate folder for /build will be created so that the repository trees can remain clean for code modifications.
 This is the recommended folder structure.